oVirt/ovirt-site/source/feature/glustervolumesnapshots.html.md

 This document describes the design for the volume snapshot feature under Gluster.
 GlusterFS provides crash recoverability for the volumes through snapshot feature and console needs to provide a web based mechanism to achieve the same feature.

-This feature allows the administrators to create, list, delete and restore to a given snapshot.
+This feature allows the administrators to create, list, delete, start, stop and restore to a given snapshot.
 With this administrators can view all the available snapshots taken for a volume and in case of crash can opt to restore to a point in time view using the existing snapshots.

 # Owner